Climate Change

 My climate change research feeds directly into a large module I teach at the University of Exeter, called ‘Business and Climate Change’, which is attended by over 300 undergraduate and postgraduate students both at the Streatham and Penryn Campuses.

-I've published three open access books on climate change:
+I've published several open access books on climate change:

 (click on the images to get access to them)